darthcloud/BlueRetroWiki/BlueRetro-System-Specific-User-Manual.md

 ## Mapping
 See [BlueRetro mapping reference](https://docs.google.com/spreadsheets/d/e/2PACX-1vRln_dhkahEIhq4FQY_p461r5qvLn-Hkl89ZtfyIOGAqdnPtQZ5Ihfsjvd94fRbaHX8wU3F-r2ODYbM/pubhtml) for Bluetooth controller & SNES controller buttons label correspondence.

+# PSX/PS2

+## Multitap Config
+* **None**: BlueRetro will emulate the device selected in output config #1 on PSX/PS2 port 1.\
+  BlueRetro will emulate the device selected in output config #2 on PSX/PS2 port 2.
+* **Slot 1**: BlueRetro will emulate a PSX/PS2 Multitap with 4 devices on port 1 as configured in output config #1-4.\
+  BlueRetro will emulate the device selected in output config #5 on PSX/PS2 port 2.
+* **Slot 2**: BlueRetro will emulate the device selected in output config #1 on PSX/PS2 port 1.\
+  BlueRetro will emulate a PSX/PS2 Multitap with 4 devices on port 2 as configured in output config #2-5.
+* **Dual**: BlueRetro will emulate a PSX/PS2 Multitap with 4 devices on port 1 & 2 (Total 8 devices) as configured in output config #1-8.
+* **Alt**: NA

+## Output Config

+### Mode
+* **GamePad**: BlueRetro will emulate a DualShock 2 controller.
+* **GamePadAlt**: **TBD** ~~BlueRetro will emulate a Flightstick.~~
+* **Keyboard**: **TBD** ~~BlueRetro will emulate a Lightspan Keyboard.~~
+* **Mouse**: BlueRetro will emulate a PSX Mouse.
+(Must use "Default Mouse" preset)

+### Accessories
+Accessories config has no effect.

+## Mapping
+A regular Saturn Analog controller report it's Triggers both as analog and digital.
+* Using the default mapping, BlueRetro will report triggers as analog only.
+* Use the "Saturn Merge analog & digital trigger" preset to match the real Saturn Analog controller behavior.

+See [BlueRetro mapping reference](https://docs.google.com/spreadsheets/d/e/2PACX-1vRln_dhkahEIhq4FQY_p461r5qvLn-Hkl89ZtfyIOGAqdnPtQZ5Ihfsjvd94fRbaHX8wU3F-r2ODYbM/pubhtml) for Bluetooth controller & Saturn controller buttons label correspondence.

 # Saturn

 ## Multitap Config